huggingface/trl/README.md

 ## What is it?
 With `trl` you can train transformer language models with Proximal Policy Optimization (PPO).
 The library is built on top of the [`transformers`](https://github.com/huggingface/transformers) library by  🤗 Hugging Face.
 Therefore, pre-trained language models can be directly loaded via `transformers`.
-At this point only decoder architectures such as GPT2 are implemented.
+At this point all decoder architectures and encoder-decoder architectures are supported.

 **Highlights:**
-- PPOTrainer: A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.
+- `PPOTrainer`: A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.
-- AutoModelForCausalLMWithValueHead: A transformer model with an additional scalar output for each token which can be used as a value function in reinforcement learning.
+- `AutoModelForCausalLMWithValueHead` & `AutoModelForSeq2SeqLMWithValueHead`: A transformer model with an additional scalar output for each token which can be used as a value function in reinforcement learning.
 - Example: Train GPT2 to generate positive movie reviews with a BERT sentiment classifier.

 ## How it works